-Based on an examination of extant models and my own experience teaching elementary engineering for a number of years, I was able define a baseline engineering design process model for this study.
-A design process taxonomy based on observable behaviors (visually and with a talk-aloud protocol) is the most useful for measuring how engineering processes change over time: planning, researching, building, rebuilding, programing, reprogramming, and evaluating.
+Based on an examination of extant models and my own experience teaching elementary engineering for a number of years, I was able define a baseline engineering design process model for this study (see Figure 3).
+A design process taxonomy based on observable behaviors (visually and with a think-aloud protocol) is the most useful for measuring how engineering processes change over time: planning, researching, building, rebuilding, programing, reprogramming, and evaluating.
 The distinction between building and rebuilding and between programming and reprogramming is germane to this study because the study seeks to identify the difficult parts of each session.
+Evaluation, in the context of engineering, refers to the determination of current state of a design in relation to the overall or intermediate goals of the prototype or final engineering solution.
+Different researchers use different terminology for this phase of the engineering design process.
+Examples are: testing, evaluation, and troubleshooting.
+Note that defining the problem and sharing out are part of my model but not coded since they are not part of the particular task being researched.